 In 2022 Diwali will be celebrated on Monday 24th October.
 The celebrations last for 5 days

 This is an Ancient Hindu festival and is a very significant date in the Indian calendar it also coincides with the Hindu New Year.

 This day is celebrated to honour the triumph of Good over Evil.
 It is celebrated by followers of Buddhism, Hinduism, Jainism and Sikhism.

-Each of these religions has its own different reason’s to celebrate the festival however a popular believe is from The legend of Lord Rama and his wife Sita returning to their kingdom from exile after defeating the demon king Ravanna in the 15th century BC.
-It is celebrated today with large Fire work displays which signify the fireworks let off on Lord Rama’s return.
-The festival is on the darkest day of the new moon symbolises victory of righteousness and the lifting of spiritual darkness.
+Each of these religions has its own different reasons to celebrate the festival.
+A popular believe is from the legend of Lord Rama and his wife Sita, returning to their kingdom from exile after defeating the demon King Ravana in the 15th century BC.
+It is celebrated today with large firework displays which signify the fireworks let off on Lord Rama’s return.
+The festival is on the darkest day of the new moon which symbolises victory of righteousness and the lifting of spiritual darkness.